Stroke services

 Stroke rehabilitation

-Stroke rehabilitation is offered on both sites; the Royal Derby Hospital has a dedicated ward (Ward 312) offering inpatient stroke specialist rehabilitation for patients (21 beds).
-Ward 8 at Queen's Hospital Burton, has 13 stroke specific beds for ongoing care and rehabilitation.
+Stroke rehabilitation is offered on both sites; Florence Nightingale Community Hospital has a dedicated ward (SRU Ward 4) offering inpatient stroke specialist rehabilitation for patients (21 beds).
+Ward 4 at Queen's Hospital Burton has 16 stroke specific beds for ongoing care and rehabilitation.

-Patients requiring complex neuro-rehabilitation may be transferred to King’s Lodge on the Florence Nightingale Community Hospital site.
+Patients requiring complex neuro-rehabilitation may be transferred to King’s Lodge at Florence Nightingale Community Hospital.

-Specialist stroke care involves assessment and treatment from many professionals who work as part of a multidisciplinary team.
-This will include nurses, doctors, psychologists, dietitians, nutrition assistants, rehabilitation assistants, research teams and administrative support.
+Specialist stroke care involves assessment and treatment from many professionals who work as part of a multidisciplinary team, consisting of nurses, doctors, psychologists, dietitians, nutrition assistants, rehabilitation assistants, research teams and administrative support.

 Patient information leaflets